-Down syndrome is a genetic condition that occurs in one in every 691 births.
-It is the most frequently occurring chromosomal condition and is found in people of all races and economic levels.
+Down syndrome is the most frequently occurring chromosomal disorder and the leading cause of intellectual and developmental delay in the U.S. and in the world.
+Down syndrome is a genetic condition that occurs in one in every 691 births and is found in people of all races and economic levels.
 More than 400,000 people in the United States have Down syndrome.

 In every cell in the human body there is a nucleus, where genetic material is stored in genes.
 Genes carry the codes responsible for all of our inherited traits and are grouped along rod-like structures called chromosomes.
 Typically, the nucleus of each cell contains 23 pairs of chromosomes, half of which are inherited from each parent.
 Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.